ka-suratcha/ENG-102_grocery_shopping/README.md

 5. User decides whether to purchase another item or proceed to checkout.
 6. At checkout, user inputs the amount paid, and the program calculates change.
 7. A receipt is displayed with all purchases, subtotal, tax, total, and change.

+---

+🚀 Future Improvements
+- The entire program is written in a single main function.
+Reusability and readability would be improved by refactoring using functions.
+- Price, item, and category data are hard-coded.
+Data from a file or database may be loaded in later iterations.
+- Once an item is added to the shopping list, it cannot be removed.
+- It only operates in the console.
+Further improvements might include a web-based version or a graphical user interface.
+- The maximum number of items on a shopping list is 1000.
+Flexibility would be increased by using dynamic data structures.
+- The system might become more practical by including membership features, discounts, or promotions.